-You want to ensure your commercial property is as safe from break-ins as possible while spending time standing vacant.
+You want to ensure your commercial property is as safe from break-ins as soon as possible while spending time standing vacant.
 Installing security fencing around the building is one solution that is becoming more popular these days than ever before, and can prevent a certain amount of undesirable criminal behaviour from taking place.
-There is a wide range of fencing styles to choose from, including permanent Palisade fencing to hoarding or Heras fencing, all being straightforward to install when you have clear property boundaries in place.
+There is a wide range of fencing styles to choose from, including permanent palisade fencing to hoarding or Heras fencing, all being straightforward to install when you have clear property boundaries in place.
 However, if your property is situated in an area where you are unable to erect security fencing, then there are plenty of good vacant property security measures you can take instead.

 The possibility of theft and vandalism is an ever-present concern for any commercial building owner, but this increases when your building is standing unoccupied.
 Empty property security issues arise because thieves and vandals have less risk of discovery, and can cause far more structural damage as a result.
 Fires can be started, taps can be left running and toilets can be smashed to leave water running unnoticed for some considerable time throughout your building.